RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/rpcs3-guide.md

 2. Click File -> Add Game -> Browse to game you want to add.
 3. The game will now show up in the RPCS3 game list.
 4. Rightclick on that list.
-5. This will create a shortcut to the game.
+5. This will create a shortcut to the game on your Desktop.
 6. Move that shortcut into the roms/ps3 folder.

-### Method 2: Directories as .pd3 files
+### Method 2: Directories as .ps3 files
 This method can only be used directory type game dumps.
 To get the games to show up you need to rename the directory to end with a `.ps3` file extension.